Mike Towry

-Mike Towry is an American co-founder of San Diego Comic-Con International.
+Mike Towry is an American co-founder of San Diego Comic-Con.
 Towry established the annual convention, then called "San Diego's Golden State Comic Book Convention," in 1970 with a group of friends, including Richard Alf, Shel Dorf and Ken Krueger.
 Towry served as an early co-chairman of the convention.

 In 2009, Towry and the other founders were honored for their contributions by San Diego Comic-Con.